 Amongst the backdrop of our relatively male-dominated world, women have often taken supporting roles.
 This is especially true in male-dominated fields like the military.
-Despite the perception that women weren’t suited to physically demanding jobs, many women have gone on to take leading roles in several branches of the U.S. military.
-Today, we’re turning the spotlight to shine on some of the most badass women warriors around.
+Despite the perception that women weren't suited to physically demanding jobs, many women have gone on to take leading roles in several branches of the U.S. military.

 1. Captain Linda Bray